English EN Deutsch DE Français FR Español ES Italiano IT

 Food & Meals

-The menu for 2025 will be set during the spring but it will be similar to previous years.
-The menus at most, but not all checkpoints, have local or national influences and are made from local ingredients.
-Here are examples from years: on the day before start, the event participants were served the Austrian dish Kaiserschmarrn (scrambled pancakes) with a Swedish touch: blueberry jam.
-In the evening, riders were then served a light buffet dinner at the start location Brännland Inn: baked chicken fillet, sausage from Brännland Inn’s own charcuterie, bulgur salad, two varieties of pasta salad, a potato salad and also a mixed green salad bean salad.
+The menu for 2026 will be set during the spring but it will be similar to previous years.
+The menus at most, but not all controls, have local or national influences and are made from local ingredients.
+For lunch at Brännland Inn on the start day, riders are served the Austrian dish Kaiserschmarrn (scrambled pancakes).
+Later in the evening, riders are served a light buffet dinner before sign-in at 20:00.

-At the checkpoint in Granö riders made a quick stop for coffee and an energy bar made from dates, blueberries, oatmeal and chocolate.
-At the first food checkpoint in Lycksele, riders were served a pasta salad, followed by coffee and cookies.
-Hotel Wilhelmina served a varied breakfast buffet.
-In Kittelfjäll, C&R Restaurant riders had a choice of freashly made dishes: Pasta Bolognese, Pasta Carbonara or a vegitarian Pasta Pene Rataouille.
-At Hotel Hattfjelldal a Norwegian speciality was served: arctic char soup served with a focaccia bread, followed by coffee and cookies.
-At Yttervik camping, riders ate a wrap with salmon and at the Arctic Circle centre there were waffles with strawberry jam and cream and also a wrap but this time with reindeer meat with lingonberry juice and coffee.
-At Vuoaggatjålme riders were served a pasta sallad with chicken.
-In Arjeplog, Hotel Hornavan served meatballs of moose together with a potato salad.
-Sorsele River Hotel offered a few choices, also there moose was on the menu.
-In Åmsele participants were treated to the now famous dish Palt, fried over an open fire and served with lingonberries and butter, and later coffee.
-Finally at the end checkpoint Hotel Plaza Umeå riders were served a creamy potato salad with primroses, beluga lentils and chicken, flavoured with a green pesto.
+At the control in Granö riders made a quick stop for coffee and an energy ball made from dates, blueberries, oatmeal and chocolate.
+The first food control in Lycksele has a breakfast buffet where participants can make their own sandwiches.
+Also the second control, Hotel Wilhelmina, has a breakfast buffet.
+The third control in Kittelfjäll has a lunch buffet with a choice between three freshly made dishes.
+At the fourth control, Hotel Hattfjelldal, a Norwegian speciality is served: arctic char soup served with a focaccia bread, followed by coffee and cookies.
+The fifth control in Mo i Rana may serve a salmon wrap.
+The sixth control, Arctic Circle Center, will be serving waffles with strawberry jam and cream together with a reindeer meat wrap followed by coffee.
+At the seventh control in Vuoaggatjålme riders are served a pasta salad with chicken.
+In Arjeplog, Hotel Hornavan may be serving meatballs of moose meat together with a potato salad.
+Sorsele River Hotel, the eighth control, offers a few different dishes.
+In Åmsele participants are treated to the local dish, Palt, which is fried over an open fire and served with lingonberries and butter, followed by coffee.
+Finally at the end control Hotel Plaza Umeå riders are served a creamy potato salad.

-At all checkpoints, there are options for vegans and vegetarians.
+At all controls there are options for vegans and vegetarians.
 When registering to the event please submit special food requirements: vegan or vegetarian, food allergies, lactose or gluten intolerance etc.

 Grocery stores & Restaurants

 This event takes place in a sparsely populated region of Scandinavia so towns and villages are few and far between.
-The opportunities for spontaneous stops between checkpoints to refill supplies are very limited.
+The opportunities for spontaneous stops between controls to refill supplies are therefore very limited.
+That said, most towns and villages where controls are located have grocery stores, and in some cases also restaurants.
+Grocery stores in smaller villages usually close at 18:00.
+Some villages where controls aren’t located also have grocery stores, restaurants and petrol stations which serve fast food.

 All establishments in Sweden and Norway accept debit cards such as Mastercard and VISA; also in combination with Apple Pay for contactless payments.
-Participants do not need to carry cash.
+Participants do not need to carry cash during the ride.

 Status of the roads

-Please note, the 2025 edition of MSR will not contain a gravel section.
+Please note, the 2026 edition of MSR will not contain a gravel section.
 Excepting road works, the event will be held on paved roads that are for the most part in acceptable or excellent condition.
-Some roads are paved with rough and grippy chipseal others with a smoother asphalt.
+Some roads are paved with rough and grippy chip-seal others with a smoother asphalt.
 Sections of the mountain roads, especially in Norway, are frost-damaged with ravelled asphalt and transverse cracking of the road surface.
 Look out for potholes and ruts on those roads.
-Larger tire dimensions and lower tire pressures will reduce road vibrations but for the course as a whole tires with dimensions 25-28 mm are sufficient.
+Larger tire dimensions and low tire pressures will reduce road vibrations but for the course as a whole regular tires with dimensions 25-28 mm are sufficient.

-After Vännäsby, 22 km from the start location, riders will turn onto the E12 where it is a three lane road but with only one lane leading in the direction of the course.
-Please avoid riding in a group on this section of the course as it will be difficult for traffic to overtake.
-Cycle in single file until you reach the intersection 92/E12 to Lycksele after one kilometre.
+After Vännäsby, 22 km from the start location, riders will turn onto the E12 where it is a three lane section of 1 km with the single lane leading in the direction of the course.
+Please avoid riding in a group here as it will be difficult for traffic to overtake.
+Cycle in single file until you reach the intersection 92/E12 where you turn right to Lycksele.

 Climate & Weather